LAM-IJLRA/ijlra_cheat_sheets/docs/lam.md

 ## Room reservation

-Use the LAM shared calendar to book the "Salle piano", "Salle nouvelle lutheries" or "MocapVR".
+Use the LAM shared calendar to book rooms like the "Salle piano" or "MocapVR".
 Use the [anechoic room website](https://inscriptions.sorbonne-universite.fr/lime25/index.php/262726?lang=fr) for the anechoic room.